fenago/R-Programming/md/Lab_1.md

 ----------------------------------------

-We\'ve used some of R\'s built-in datasets so far in this course, but most of the time, data scientists will have to import and export data that comes from external sources in and out of R.
-Data can come and go in many different forms, and while we\'ll not cover them all here, we\'ll touch on some of the most common forms.

-Data import and export are truly one subsection in R, because most of the time, the functions are opposites: for example, `read.csv()` takes in the character string name of a `.csv` file, and you save the output as a dataset in your environment, while `write.csv()` takes in the name of the dataset in your environment and the character string name of a file to write to.

 There are built-in functions in R for the data import and export of many common file types, such as `read.table()` for
 `.txt` files, `read.csv()` for